 In these times of national lockdowns, working from home and limiting outdoor movement has become the norm.
 Because of this, fewer avenues of entertainment are available.
-As a result, the digital consumption of Singaporean moms has sky-rocketed.
+As a result, the digital consumption of Singaporean mums has sky-rocketed.

-TheAsianparent Insights has conducted in-depth research to provide a detailed perspective of the increasing digital consumption by Singaporean mothers.
+theAsianparent Insights has conducted in-depth research to provide a detailed perspective of the increasing digital consumption by Singaporean mothers.

 Other top activities they participate in are messaging friends & family (85%), searching for information (77%), checking emails (66%), reading news & articles (66%), and watching videos/streaming TV (53%).

 72% of mums in Singapore also browse parenting apps/websites at least once a day.

 Q: What are the peak hours for Singaporean mums on social media?

 The result of mums spending more time online is less distinctive peak hours.

 However, for SG mums, subtle peak hours can still be observed from 10 am – 12 pm and 8 pm – 10 pm.
 While their usage slightly dips at the time of dinner preparation (6 pm – 8 pm).

 Q: How do Singaporean mums shop for FMCG products online (milk powder, diapers, and baby care products)?